-Of all the Leeward Islands, Bora Bora has the most overwater bungalows.
-Most of them belong to the large luxury resorts that are located on the motus off the main island.
-Depending on where you stay, the views will be different, sometimes overlooking the mountains, sometimes the lagoon.
-Which one will win your favor to spend a dream stay?
-Let’s discover the bungalow in Bora Bora and see what options are available to you.
+Overwater bungalows in Bora Bora belong mostly to the large luxury resorts on the motus off the main island.
+Depending on where you stay, the views are sometimes mountain or lagoon.
+Discover the bungalow in Bora Bora and the different options.

 What Does a Bungalow in Bora Bora Look Like?